-ASMR stands for autonomous sensory meridian response.
+ASMR is an abbreviation for autonomous sensory meridian response.
 The term ASMR was coined in 2010 by Jennifer Allen.
 Though it sounds like a highly technical and scientific name, there is very little scientific evidence behind the phenomenon.
-Allen simply started a Facebook group dedicated to finding out more about the feeling, and the trend quickly took off from there.
+Allen simply started a Facebook group dedicated to finding out more about the feeling, and ASMR, or autonomous sensory meridian response, quickly took off from there.

 How Autonomous Sensory Meridian Response Works

+ASMR stands for autonomous sensory meridian response.
 Here’s how ASMR works: it is a relaxing or even sedative tingling sensation that starts on your scalp and moves down your body.
 It is also known as a brain massage.
-Many people liken ASMR to the chills you get when another person plays with your hair or traces your back.
+People who experience ASMR liken ASMR to the chills you get when another person plays with your hair or traces your back.

 However, the ASMR experience varies widely from person to person.
 It has been suggested that ASMR is partially related to the personal attention it feels like you are gaining from another person.

-Everyone also has different ASMR triggers.
+Everyone also has different ASMR triggers and ASMR responses.
 Some common ASMR triggers are whispering, blowing, crinkling, and more.
 ASMR is not typically a sexual feeling.
 People also can grow a tolerance to a certain ASMR trigger, or be more interested in a different kind of ASMR from day to day.
 That explains the wide variety of ASMR content on the internet.

 Sometimes, ASMR artists use objects to create the sounds: crinkling candy wrappers, chewing candy, or opening a can.
-Some people like watching videos with ASMR to fall asleep, while others simply use the brain tingles from ASMR videos to relax.
+Some people like watching videos with soft-spoken ASMR sounds meaning to fall asleep, while others simply use the brain tingles from ASMR videos to relax.

 ASMR Videos on YouTube

 Now, content creators are honing in on the ASMR trend and making videos that create this tingly effect.
-There are millions of ASMR videos on YouTube.
+There are millions of ASMR videos on YouTube and millions of people watching ASMR videos.
 Yes, really.
 Many brands have also gotten in on the trend, and yours can, too.

 Examples of ASMR

-Here are some examples of the various kinds of ASMR videos on YouTube.
+Here are various kinds of ASMR examples on YouTube.